nickdnickd/taxmycrypto/README.md

 This is not tax or financial advice.
 Please seek guidance from your financial advisor.

+### UPDATE
+TurboTax has now pulled Coinbase from the list of CSV providers.
+In order to proceed, we have two options:
+- On the safe and reccomended side, you may manually enter the output from this csv into TurboTax
+- On the not-a-great-idea side, select any provider and upload this CSV since it matches the format of the parters.
+## What this does not yet support
+- Multi-Exchange cost basis calculation
+  - Basically if you want to minimize your taxes and you've transferred between exchanges this will raise an error
+- Conversions
+  - I don't yet calculate cost basis for conversions
+- Multi-year cost basis
+  - Almost there with saving what was used for one year's cost basis

+## What this script does support
+- Multiple different currencies
+  - This script will separate out bitcoin, litecoin, ethereum, etc
+- Different cost basis strategies
+  - FIFO, LIFO and HIFO
+- Producing a CSV that calculates 2020 proceeds to be submitted to TurboTax
+  - Modeled off a CSV produced by Robinhood

 ## Setup

+### Prerequisites
+- Python3
+- Knowledge of how to use the terminal or command prompt
+- CSV file export from Coinbase

+### Instructions

 Create your virtual environment